-- nature based park means premises that is used for a nature based park as defined in the Caravan Parks and Camping Grounds Act 1995. - nightclub means premises the subject of a nightclub licence granted under the Liquor Control Act 1988. - office means premises used for administration, clerical, technical, professional or similar business activities. - park home park means premises used as a park home park as defined in the Caravan Parks and Camping Grounds Regulations 1997. - place of worship means premises used for religious activities such as a chapel, church, mosque, synagogue or temple. - reception centre means premises used for hosted functions on formal or ceremonial occasions.
+nature based park means premises that is used for a nature based park as defined in the Caravan Parks and Camping Grounds Act 1995.

+nightclub means premises the subject of a nightclub licence granted under the Liquor Control Act 1988.

+office means premises used for administration, clerical, technical, professional or similar business activities.

+park home park means premises used as a park home park as defined in the Caravan Parks and Camping Grounds Regulations 1997.

+place of worship means premises used for religious activities such as a chapel, church, mosque, synagogue or temple.

+reception centre means premises used for hosted functions on formal or ceremonial occasions.

-recreation-private means premises that are-
+recreation - private means premises that are -

-- (a) used for indoor or outdoor leisure, recreation or sport; and - (b) not usually open to the public without charge. - renewable energy facility means premises used to generate energy from a renewable energy source predominantly for use off-site and includes any building or other structure used in, or in connection with, the generation of energy by a renewable resource, where energy is being produced (i.e. solar farms as opposed to solar panels). - repurposed dwelling means a building or structure not previously used as a single house, which has been repurposed for use as a dwelling. - residential aged care facility means a residential facility providing personal and/or nursing care primarily to people who are frail and aged or dependent persons which, as well as accommodation, includes- - (a) appropriate staffing to meet the nursing and personal care needs of residents; - (b) meals and cleaning services; - (c) furnishings, furniture and equipment.
+- (a) used for indoor or outdoor leisure, recreation or sport; and - (b) not usually open to the public without charge.

+renewable energy facility means premises used to generate energy from a renewable energy source predominantly for use off-site and includes any building or other structure used in, or in connection with, the generation of energy by a renewable resource, where energy is being produced (i.e. solar farms as opposed to solar panels).

+repurposed dwelling means a building or structure not previously used as a single house, which has been repurposed for use as a dwelling.

+residential aged care facility means a residential facility providing personal and/or nursing care primarily to people who are frail and aged or dependent persons which, as well as accommodation, includes - resource recovery centre means premises other than a waste disposal facility used for the recovery of resources from waste.

+- (a) appropriate staffing to meet the nursing and personal care needs of residents;

+- (b) meals and cleaning services;

+- (c) furnishings, furniture and equipment.